 Mrs. Velasquez holds an MBA from University of Phoenix and a bachelor’s degree in Finance from University of Central Florida.
 Ms. Velasquez’s financial auditing knowledge has helped IMPOWER, Inc. mitigate financial risks to the agency and stabilize financial diversity for continued agency growth.

-Marcie Dearth, Vice President External Relations
+Marcie Dearth, Vice President Residential Programs and External Relations

 Mrs. Dearth is a communications and development specialist with more than 20 years’ of leadership experience in marketing, fundraising and child advocacy.
 For over two decades she has worked in the nonprofit and government sectors focused on helping children and families.
 She began her career at the State Attorney’s Office – 9th Judicial Circuit working with child victims of abuse and helping at-risk children as a Guardian ad Litem.
 Her passion to help those in need led her into fundraising and program development.
 Throughout her career, she has routinely increased philanthropic support and brand recognition for the organizations she represented, including a more than 200% increase in at IMPOWER in the past 36 months.
 Mrs. Dearth is responsible for strategic vision and leadership of IMPOWER’s fundraising, grants, marketing and brand management, and public relations efforts.
 She is also experienced in youth programming and oversees The Village, IMPOWER’s Transitional Housing Program.